-Common Medication Treatments for Children with ADHD
+Common Medication Options for Anxiety in Children with ADHD

 Traditionally, when parents learn that their child has a diagnosis of ADHD, their minds tend to lean towards one solution – prescription medications.
-Common ADHD medications include stimulants like Ritalin, Adderall, and Concerta.
-Selective Serotonin Reuptake Inhibitors (SSRIs) like Celexa, Lexapro, and Prozac are considered as well.

 But while stimulant and non-stimulant medications are often included in treatment plans for ADHD to enhance attention and reduce hyperactivity, their role in managing anxiety in children with ADHD is a bit more complex.
 You see, anxiety and ADHD can intertwine in complicated ways.
 When it comes to anxiety, they aren’t the best choices.